"Don’t you want to be one of the Nine? Noble? Regardless of earthly cost."

 The Noble Nine is based on an idea originally commissioned by The Oxford School of Drama, and first performed at the Soho Theatre Upstairs in September 2017.
+It has been generously supported by the Carne Trust.

 Written by Matt Parvin